|Price||$300 List||$300 List|

 Omega J8006HDS Nutrition Center

-Earning the highest score out of the entire group, the Omega J8006HDS Nutrition Center is our absolute top recommendation for anyone that is on the hunt for a new masticating model.
-This appliance did extremely well in our soft produce and leafy greens juicing metrics, yielding amounts of juice that were far above average — even with typically difficult to juice produce like wheatgrass or spinach.
-It also produced extremely high-quality blended juice beverages that had a velvety-smooth texture and tasted phenomenal.
-On top of all that, we think the Omega is also one of the easiest products to clean.
+Earning the highest score out of the entire group, the Omega J8006HDS Nutrition Center is our absolute top recommendation for anyone on the hunt for a new masticating model.
+This appliance did extremely well in our leafy greens and soft produce juicing metrics, yielding far above average amounts of juice — even with typically difficult to juice produce like spinach or wheatgrass.
+It also produced extremely high-quality blended juice beverages that tasted phenomenal and had a velvety-smooth texture.
+On top of all that, we found the Omega to be one of the easiest products to clean.

-However, we found the Omega J8006HDS didn't do particularly well when it came to juicing harder produce, like beets or sweet potatoes.
-It still juiced them well enough in our minds but generated significantly less juice than average.
-This appliance also usually has one of the highest price tags of the group — exceeding the budget of many people — but we feel this product is built to last and is our absolute favorite when it comes to a masticating machine.
+However, we found the Omega J8006HDS didn't do particularly well when it came to juicing harder produce, like sweet potatoes or beets.
+It still juiced them well enough but generated significantly less juice than average.
+This appliance also has one of the group's highest price tags, exceeding many people's budgets.
+Still, we feel this product is built to last and is our absolute favorite for a masticating machine.

 Read review: Omega J8006HS Nutrition Center